needle-mirror/com.unity.xr.arfoundation/Documentation~/project-setup/edit-your-project-manifest.md

 As of Unity 2021.1, you can [add a registry package by name](https://docs.unity3d.com/Manual/upm-ui-quick.html) using the Package Manager window.

-To access AR Foundation 5.1 in Unity 2021.2 or 2021.3 this way, follow the steps below:
+To access AR Foundation 6.0 in Unity 2023.2 this way, follow the steps below:

 1. In the Package Manger window, add `com.unity.xr.arfoundation` by name and type your desired version number into the **Version (optional)** field.